pavelstencl/broadcasterJS/packages/react/README.md

 };
 ```

-### Broadcaster State Management
+### Getting Broadcaster Instance State and Update Metadata

-Each Broadcaster has it's inner state, which will be shared with other instances.
+Each Broadcaster instance has it's inner state, which will be shared with other instances.
 Each Broadcaster instance
-has list of all Broadcasters state from all instances.
-It means, that **Broadcaster environment does not
-share one state!** For those purposes it is possible to utilize action based state manager (like Redux) and pass
-actions as Broadcaster messages.
+keeps synced list of all broadcaster instances with their current state and metadata.

 ```tsx
 // from Create Broadcaster Hooks